 If you are committed to bathing your Doodle on a weekly basis, be sure to use a high-quality shampoo and conditioner.
 These will help to retain moisture and overall health of the skin and coat.
 Also, you will need to blow dry your pup’s hair fully after each bath to ensure no mats start to form.

 At the very least, though, you should wash your dog at least once every three months.
 This tends to be right on par with visits to the groomer.
 In the meantime, if your dog starts to smell bad, it’s probably time for a bath at home.

-I personally only bath my F1 Goldendoodle Chloe once every two months or so, and it’s typically only because she got more dirty than usual.
+I personally only bath my F1 Doodle Chloe once every two months or so, and it’s typically only because she got more dirty than usual.
 However, her hair is kept relatively short for convenience and she doesn’t seem to get too dirty on a day-to-day basis.
-She doesn’t stink, and her skin and coat seem fine despite going longer stints between baths.
+She doesn’t stink, and her skin and coat look great despite going longer stints between baths.-Whitney, Doodle Doods founder

 Do Dogs Really Need Baths?